 A professional-quality hidden camera detector is both easier to use and more effective.
-You can get one for around $100.
+You can get one for under $100.
 Professional detectors offer two methods of finding a camera: either they look for that glint from the lens (much like using a flashlight or smartphone), or they detect RF broadcasts from a wireless camera.
 Some detectors rely on one technology or the other (the cheapest detectors pick up RF), while pricier models include both, a combination of features that are effective at finding different kinds of cameras.

 To make visually finding a hidden camera easier, detectors use multiple flashing LED lights — or in more expensive models, lasers — to help light up camera lenses.
 They're as simple to use as a flashlight.
 Simply hold them up to your eye (make sure the lights are facing away from your eye) and activate them while looking around the room.
 Just like a flashlight or smartphone, you'll have to hit the camera from the right angle to tell it's there, so you'll want to take a slow, careful look around the room, focusing on specific areas where a camera might be hidden.
 A camera lens should light up in the detector's viewfinder, making it easy to spot.